 I made this day unnecessarily difficult on myself by forgetting to pack my remote trigger.
 It was a busy period of time and I didn't double check to make sure I had everything I needed before running out the door.
 You live and you learn.
 Initially, I thought it would be fine because I would be able to bounce the light off the ceiling but I didn't realize how large the space was and that there were a lot of brown accents.
 The bounced light kept picking up weird beige tones.
 Eventually, I decided to just shoot straight on with the diffuser, which worked out.

 Off camera with a trigger

 Perhaps the easiest and most reliable way to use the Profoto is off camera with a trigger.
 The one downside to this is that you have to buy a remote trigger, which is not cheap (note that I linked to the Canon one but if you use a Nikon or Sony camera you'll have to get a different one).
-The second downside is that with one light you usually end up having to make some compromise or get really clever with bouncing lighting.
+The second downside is that with one light you usually end up having to make some compromise or get really clever with bouncing lighting to fill in the shadows (EDIT: I recently picked up a super small light stand and a second reflector and that has really solved this issue for me).
 Once you have the trigger it allows to use the Profoto A1 remotely and basically treat it like a baby sized studio light.

 For this example, I placed the light slightly behind and off to the left.
 To get the dark background for the steam to be visible, I used the black side of my 5-sided reflector.
 This is an extremely simple setup that takes about 2 minutes to arrange, no extra hands and minimal equipment.